Labour Congress: Jacinda Ardern outlines $162m plan for cleaner waterways, 2000 more jobs

 • Lake Horowhenua wetlands (45 jobs, $11.2m)

-• Wairarapa Moana Wetlands Project (100 jobs, $3.5m)
+• Wairarapa Moana Wetlands project (100 jobs, $3.5m)

 • Greater Wellington riparian management (50 jobs, $2.5m)